 As a result, even though Aptible gives you 3 minutes to boot up (configurable with

 RELEASE_HEALTHCHECK_TIMEOUT), an app that needs 35 seconds to boot will time out on the Release Health Check because Gunicorn is repeatedly killing then restarting it.

-30 seconds might seem like a long time for your app to boot up, but with a large app and a small Container on a Stack enforcing CPU Isolation, hitting this timeout is fairly common.
+Boot up may take longer than 30 seconds and hitting the timeout is common.
 Besides, you might have configured the timeout with a lower value (via the

 There are two recommended strategies to address this problem:

 - If you are using a synchronous worker in Gunicorn (the default), use Gunicorn's

 --preloadflag.
 This option will cause Gunicorn to load your app before starting worker processes.
 As a result, when the worker processes are started, they don't need to load your app, and they can immediately start listening for requests instead (which won't time out).